How strategic thinkers expand their options

 Managers are trained to look at all the available options before making a final decision for a number of important reasons.
-Firstly, multiple options allow decision makers to compare, helping them to see both the upside potential and the downside risk of each option.
-Secondly, managers can combine the best features of the available options to develop a hybrid option, improving the overall quality of the decision.
-Finally, more options increase the strategic degree of freedom, providing room for manoeuvrability in the face of changing real-world events.
+Firstly, multiple options allow decision-makers to compare, helping them to see both the upside potential and the downside risk of each option.
+Secondly, managers can combine the best features of the available options to develop a hybrid option, improving the overall quality of their decision.
+Finally, more options increase the strategic degree of freedom, providing versatility in the face of changing real-world events.

 Strategic thinkers understand this advantage and are the masters of creating and multiplying their options.
 They use a number of ways to do this, three of which have been outlined here:

 Shift the frame of reference

 One technique by which strategic thinkers generate more options is by shifting or changing the frame of reference.
 In a large number of strategy discussions, options are thought through the lenses of traditional industry boundaries, narrow product focus or a set of close competitors.
 Strategic thinkers, however, are able to change the dialogue by expanding, shrinking or shifting the boundaries or definitions of different actors.

 For example, the management team of one industrial goods company was facing increased competition from multinational companies.
 The management team realised that the ‘creamy layer’ of the market was being taken away by their competitors who had advanced products supported by high investments in R&D. The company had tried to play the same game by making incremental improvements to their product without much success.